michaelchoie/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Document everything here.
 (Particularly, we would like to see the storyboard and video, although photos of the prototype are also great.)**\*\*

 > For part 2, I have retained my original idea, which is an interactive device that serves as a Smart Productivity tool that uses light to denote the progress of one's workload, but this time, I have also added sound and vibration.
 The idea is that people who are working or studying need to be alerted to a certain sign; they might be too much in the zone to pay attention to say a color - especially if they have headphones in.
 Therefore, it would not only change hue based on how much work is left on the integrated to-do list (e.g., red -> yellow -> green), nor just change in the intensity of its color based on the time spent on those tasks, but also vibrate and beep to further alert the user what had occurred.
+Additionally, I have added a more interesting light color to signify events - for example, when it's time to take a break, the light would wave across the device; if the system is being shut on or off, it would utilize a spectrum of colors.

 \*\***Include pictures of your storyboards here**\*\*